SwordHolderSH/neural-style-pytorch/README.md

 The main program is *neural_style.py*.
 Inspired by [1], I calculate the losses in iterations directly, instead of modeling them in network.
 I also remove the normalization, and use Adam optimizer.

-The optimization speed of this code may slower than other PyTorch codes, which needs more epochs, but I don't know why.
+The optimization speed of this code may be slower than other PyTorch codes, which needs more epochs.